 How is hemp oil extracted?

-Hemp oil is typically extracted from the seeds of the hemp plant using cold-pressing or supercritical CO2 extraction methods.
-These methods help preserve the oil's nutritional properties and flavour.
+Hemp oil is typically extracted using cold pressing or CO₂ extraction.
+These methods aim to preserve the oil's natural composition and quality.

 What is the difference between hemp oil and CBD oil?